chrisjbarr/assessments-github-api/README.md

 ## Known Limitations

-- There isn't any error handling around the requests to the GitHup API - due to this - sometimes things will break. =/
+- There isn't any error handling around the requests to the GitHup API - sometimes things will break and a refresh of the page is required. =/
   - If there are more than 10 requests in a minute, GitHub will return a `403` "API rate limit exceeded for [your ip address]."
   - If you attempt to paginate beyond 1,000 records in the UI, GitHub will return a `422` "Only the first 1000 search results are available"